emilybache/RPG-Combat-Approval-Kata/README.md

 - Do you feel good about your design?
 Is it scalable and easily adapted to new requirements?
 - Is everything tested?
 Are you confident in your code?
 - How readable are the test cases?
 Can you understand what each one is testing?

-## Iteration Four

-1. Level 1 Characters that survive 1000 damage points (counted over several battles) gain a level
-   - a character cannot gain a level while receiving damage, it happens directly afterwards (if the player is still alive)
-   - Level 2 Characters need to survive 2000 damage points to gain a level, Level 3 Characters need to survive 3000, and so on.
-   - Every time you level up, the count of survived damage points resets to zero

-1. Level 1 Characters that have ever been part of 3 distinct factions gain a level
-   - Level 2 Characters need to join an additional 3 distinct factions to gain a level, Level 3 Characters need to join an additional 3, and so on.

-2. The maximum Level for Characters is 10

-## Iteration Five

-1. As well as Characters there are also Magical Objects
-   - Magical Objects have Health
-   - The maximum amount of Health is fixed at the time the object is created
-   - When reduced to 0 Health, Magical Objects are *Destroyed*
-   - Magical Objects cannot be Healed by Characters
-   - Magical Objects do not belong to Factions; they are neutral

-1. Characters can gain health from a Healing Magical Object.
-    - Characters can gain any amount of health from the Object, up to its maximum and theirs
-    - Healing Magical Objects cannot deal Damage

-1. Characters can deal Damage by using a Magical Weapon.
-    - These Magical Objects deal a fixed amount of damage when they are used
-    - The amount of damage is fixed at the time the weapon is created
-    - Every time the weapon is used, the Health is reduced by 1
-    - Magical Weapons cannot give Health to a Character

-## Retrospective

-- What problems did you encounter?
-- What have you learned?
-Any new technique or pattern?
-- Share your design with others, and get feedback on different approaches.
-- How has test maintenance been going?
-Have you spent a lot of time updating approved files?

 ## Acknowledgements